What is the Need of Chemical-Free PCB Fabrication & PCB Assembly?

 Commonly referred to as PCBA, printed circuit board assembly refers to the process of rigidly mounting electronic components onto a printed circuit board.
 It is essentially a mechanical assembly process of soldering or assembling disparate electronic components onto one printed circuit board in a manner that enables packaging.
 A fully functioning PCB is by no means a finished product; it needs to be connected to a power source as well as a display monitor for displaying information.
 PCB assembly is not generic; they are assembled as per detailed specifications related to the placement of connectors, mounting boards, etc. In many specifications the specifications are detailed enough to require a drawing of the exact location and dimensions of each external component, for instance specifications related to height or keep out areas need to be defined and designed before the fabrication and assembly process itself.

 It is common to confuse PCB assembly with PCB manufacturing; the two are completely different and distinctive from each other.
-Manufacturing PCB’s requires designing and prototyping before actual production while assembly requires soldering of electronic components onto the circuit board for use in a variety of gadgets and equipment.
+Manufacturing PCB’s requires Making and prototyping before actual production while assembly requires soldering of electronic components onto the circuit board for use in a variety of gadgets and equipment.
 There are many materials required in fabrication and assembly of PCB’s, the primary ones being:

 - Printed Circuit Board